Wildlife garden ideas can bring innumerable benefits to us, our gardens and the environment, as well as wildlife.

 The great news is that often what is attractive to wildlife – bright berries, a lovely fragrance or abundant blooms – is also extremely attractive to gardeners.

-Plant plenty of seeds where you want the cheerful yellow or orange flowers to grow, and thin out any unwanted seedlings.
+Find out how to grow sunflowers to fill the garden with these cheery, yellow flowers.
 Look out for the branching options that make great temporary hedges.
 Plant at the back of borders where the seedheads can be allowed to ripen, attracting masses of wild birds including tits and finches.